Skip to main content

 Gross Margin: 50-60% Net Margin: 12-22%

 Electrical work has high gross margins due to the specialized skill required and the relatively low material costs on most residential jobs.
+Profitability Partners notes that electrical contractors typically have the highest margins of the three core trades.
 A $500 panel repair might involve $60 in materials and 90 minutes of a licensed electrician's time.

 The net margin range is wide, and I've seen it driven by:

 *Licensing and insurance costs.* Electrical contractors face some of the highest insurance premiums in the trades.
-General liability and workers' compensation for electrical work can run 8-12% of payroll.
+Between general liability, workers' compensation, and other coverage, total insurance costs can represent a significant percentage of payroll.
 Companies in states with strict licensing requirements also bear ongoing education and renewal costs.
 These are fixed costs that compress margins, especially for smaller shops.

 *Residential vs. commercial mix.* Residential service calls (outlet replacement, panel upgrades, lighting installation) tend to carry higher margins per hour than commercial work.
 But commercial contracts provide volume and predictability.
 The sweet spot for most electrical contractors is 60-70% residential, 30-40% commercial, though this varies by market.

 *Generator and EV charger installation.* These two categories have exploded in recent years.
-Generator installs average $8,000-$15,000 with gross margins of 35-45%.
-EV charger installations average $1,500-$3,000 with gross margins of 55-70% (low material cost, relatively quick install).
+Generator installs typically average $8,000-$15,000 with gross margins of 35-45%.
+EV charger installations average $800-$3,000 according to EnergySage, with gross margins of 55-70% thanks to low material costs and relatively quick installs.
 Shops that have positioned themselves in these markets are seeing overall margins trend upward.

 The Maintenance Agreement Effect